Chroma

 Overview

-Chroma-MCP is an implementation of the Model Context Protocol (MCP) server that provides database capabilities for Chroma, enabling seamless integration between LLM applications and external data sources.
+Chroma-MCP is an implementation of the Model Context Protocol (MCP) server that provides database capabilities for Chroma, enabling seamless integration of LLM applications with external data sources.

 How to Use